 The federal government controls 63% of Idaho’s natural resources.
-This results in complications for outdoor groups accessing our lands, eliminating high-wage job opportunities in our rural communities, and dangers from extreme wildfires due to the federal government’s inability to afford proper land management.
-Our natural resources are a source of wealth; they need to be managed wisely, protected better, and ensured for access by Idahoans and for Idahoans.
+This results in complications for outdoor groups accessing our lands and eliminates high-wage job opportunities in our rural communities.
+The federal government’s inability to afford proper land management also contributes to extreme wildfires that endanger our health and property.
+Our natural resources are a source of wealth; they need to be managed wisely, protected better, and ensured for access by Idahoans.

-I believe we can find a way to utilize the land by bringing together all of Idaho’s stakeholders to help craft a plan for wise local management of our natural resources.
-Otherwise, we will continue to rely on federal PILT payments and rural school funding that is often under-funded, neglectful forest management that leads to greater environmental damage through fires, and rural communities that continue to lack high-paying job opportunities for their children and grandchildren.
+I realize the importance of bringing together Idaho’s stakeholders to help craft a plan for wise local management.
+Otherwise, we continue to rely on federal PILT payments, rural school funding, and other federal solutions that are often under-funded, neglectful to our land, result in increased catastrophic fires, and prevent high-paying job opportunities in our rural communities.

 More on Natural Resources